 It’s a complicated transaction, but makes sense for an Argentinian company that faced market volatility earlier in the year, forcing it to delay its planned NYSE IPO.
 Bioceres also continues to face instability at home in Argentina not least with a fluctuating currency.

-Reverse listings are commonplace across stock markets globally as a means for companies to become publicly-traded without a public fundraising event; in agriculture, they also frequently take place in the cannabis segment.
+SPACs, or reverse listings, are commonplace across stock markets globally as a means for companies to become publicly-traded without a public fundraising event; in agriculture, they also frequently take place in the cannabis segment.
 (Incidentally, Sartori recently sold his cannabis business International Cannabis Corp to Canada’s Aurara Cannabis for $220 million, fueling the recent spike in cannabis stock prices, according to Bloomberg.)

 “This deal with UAC was the perfect structure for what we wanted to accomplish,” Federico Trucco, CEO of Bioceres told AgFunderNews.
 “It minimized the execution risk of attempting another IPO and now helps us move forward on our planned path of becoming listed in New York.”